Angienoelhaverly/School_District_Analysis/README.md

 ![reading grade original](https://user-images.githubusercontent.com/73972332/102044509-c9c7e000-3d8b-11eb-9f53-e281e0c02bc0.png)
 ![Reading Grade Updated](https://user-images.githubusercontent.com/73972332/102044523-d0565780-3d8b-11eb-967a-6c3fbf46ca2b.png)
 ### Scores by school spending
+Replacing the ninth-graders scores does not actually affect the scores by schools spending because by the time we run this code, we will have replaced the overall Thomas High School passing scores in the dataframe with data for only the 10th through 12th grade and will not even count the ninth graders data in this analysis.
+So the scores by school spending dataframe remains unchanged.
+If we had caclulated this data before updating the frame to only show for 10th through 12th, the school spend per student would be much higher.
+I noticed in this code, that our challenge didn't ask us to update the dataframe for total students at Thomas High School to show as only 1,173 (1635 - 461 ninth graders).
+If the code had asked us to update our dataframe for total students from Thomas High School to be only 1,173 (10th Grade to 12th Grade Only), then the total spend per student would be much higher at $889.28 and would bump this school way up on the spending range per student.
 ### Scores by school size
 ### Scores by school type